TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Introduction

 \section{Introduction}

 Model-based control has enabled significant advances across humanoids, quadrupeds, and aerial robots~\cite{Wensing_etal_OBC_24,atlas,taskable_agility,kim2019highly,shin2022design,Li_Wensing_CAFE_2025,krinner2024mpccmodelpredictivecontouring}.
-A prerequisite for such robotic systems is accurate \textit{system identification} (SysID), i.e., determining both the structure and parameters of the dynamics model to ensure precise prediction and stable control.
-While the model structure is often known, inertial parameters such as masses, centers of mass locations, and inertia tensors vary during operation due to payloads, contacts, or reconfiguration. \emph{Online parameter estimation} addresses this challenge by updating inertial parameters in real time, allowing robots to adapt their dynamics models to changing conditions.
-Online SysID has shown to be critical in manipulation~\cite{zhang2025provablysafeonlineidentification, baek2024onlinelearningbasedinertialparameter}, adaptive trajectory tracking~\cite{LOPEZSANCHEZ2021243,electronics13020347}, and aerial robotics~\cite{aerial_param_est,LOPEZSANCHEZ2021243}.
+A prerequisite for such precise prediction and stable control is accurate \textit{system identification} (SysID), i.e., determining both the structure and parameters of the dynamics model.
+While the model structure is often known, inertial parameters such as masses, centers of mass, and inertia tensors vary during operation due to payloads, contacts, or reconfiguration. \emph{Online parameter estimation} addresses this challenge by updating parameters in real time, allowing robots to adapt their dynamics models to changing conditions, enabling advances in manipulation~\cite{zhang2025provablysafeonlineidentification, baek2024onlinelearningbasedinertialparameter}, adaptive trajectory tracking~\cite{LOPEZSANCHEZ2021243,electronics13020347}, and aerial robotics~\cite{aerial_param_est,LOPEZSANCHEZ2021243}.